 New Coordinated International Experience partnerships

 UBC Applied Science continues to expand our CIE program offerings.
-We are currently working towards new partnerships with the following institutions in Asia:
+We are currently working towards new partnerships with:

 Partner Institution Profiles – Europe

 Delft University of Technology (TU Delft) is the oldest public technical university in the Netherlands and was founded as an academy for civil engineering in 1842.
 TU Delft is ranked 19th in engineering and technology by The Times Higher Education World University Rankings.
 The university has a wide range of research facilities that are unique to the Netherlands, including an aircraft simulator, wind tunnels, a chip facility, a high-voltage laboratory and a nuclear reactor.
 This university of over 19,000 students is located in the city of Delft in South Holland.